isomerpages/mlaw-corp/news/speeches/_posts/2014-08-26-Opening-Address-by-Minister-for-Law-K-Shanmugam-at-IP-Week-SG-2014.md

 3. Let me say a few words about IP in the Asian context.

 {:start="4"}
 4. Foreign direct investment (FDI) inflows into Asia reached US$440 billion in 2013 - almost a 30 percent growth from 2009.
 In Southeast Asia, FDI into Indonesia, Malaysia, Philippines, Singapore and Thailand grew by 7 percent to about US$130 billion from 2012 to 2013 <a href="#2013"><sup>1</sup></a>, within one year.
 If you look at the ten countries of ASEAN with a population of 610 million and a combined GDP of US$2.5 trillion, they make up the third largest economy in Asia <a href="#asia"><sup>2</sup></a>, after China and Japan.
 And larger than the economy of India.
-In fact, if you take the ten countries in ASEAN as a whole, it is the seventh or eighth largest economy in the world <sup>3</sup>.
+In fact, if you take the ten countries in ASEAN as a whole, it is the seventh or eighth largest economy in the world <a href="#world"><sup>3</sup></a>.

 {:start="5"}